-- 1. Net investment returns for 10 years, 15 years and 20 years to 31 March 2022 were not available. - 2.
+- 1. Net investment returns for 10 years, 15 years and 20 years to 31 March 2023 were not available for value for money comparisons so have not been included here. - 2.
 Figures shown for the self-select investment options are calculated based on underlying investment manager performance.